 The use of SANDAG technology and digital resources is a privilege that may be revoked at any time.
 SANDAG will not tolerate misuse of its property.
 SANDAG technology and digital resources include, but are not limited to: cell phones, communication devices, computer systems, software, hardware, networks, electronic mail, Internet services, Intranet, voicemail system, facsimile machines, and photocopiers.
-The Technology and Digital Resources Policy applies to all users of SANDAG technology and digital resources, whether or not they are employees or independent contractors; whether or not they are using SANDAG technology or resources during or after work hours; or whether they access the technology or resources from SANDAG premises or some other location.
+The Technology and Digital Resources Policy applies to all users of SANDAG technology and digital resources, whether or not they are employees or independent contractors; whether or not they are using SANDAG technology or resources from SANDAG premises or some other location.
 Users should not expect that the information placed on or through SANDAG digital resources is private.
-By using SANDAG technology and digital resources, users consent to the monitoring discussed in the Technology and Digital Resources Policy without any additional notice.
+By using SANDAG technology and Digital Resources, users consent to the monitoring discussed in the Technology and Digital Resources Policy without any additional notice.